systeminit/si/app/docs/src/reference/public-api.md

 # System Initiative Public API

 This is the API spec for the System Initiative Public API.
-All endpoints require a workspace scoped API token for the workspace to interact with.
+All endpoints require a workspace-scoped API token to interact with the workspace.

 # [root](#system-initiative-api-root)